AJLozito/Final_Group_Project/README.md

 In the end, it appeared that some models would generically predict if a song would be popular but would fail in determining to what extent.
 A model would be able to predict if the popularity score would be over the mean but the deviation from the ‘true’ popularity score was immense.

-Link to Google Slide Presentation (DRAFT) - https://docs.google.com/presentation/d/1eonvxaeexxP1OR3qs7QrAmMA7I7W4d7aHEfBT5ostdE/edit?usp=sharing
+Link to Google Slide Presentation - https://docs.google.com/presentation/d/1eonvxaeexxP1OR3qs7QrAmMA7I7W4d7aHEfBT5ostdE/edit?usp=sharing